Where can I get maps for the trail?

 Is the trail well marked?

 The trail is generally well marked to the standard that it’s supposed to be signed to.
 This is a wilderness trail and signage is kept to a minimum.
 Signs should be present at all trail junctions and road crossings.
 Beyond that, there are rare “reassurance markers”.
 You may travel for miles between seeing a PCT symbol.
 That’s generally by design.
 Unfortunately, some signs are also stolen or destroyed.
 You should have maps along and be able to navigate through unsigned sections.
+We wrote an in-depth article about PCT signage in the Summer 2013 Communicator magazine.

 Yes and no. The trail does not close for the winter.
 It just gets blanketed in snow and becomes the realm of backcountry skiers.
 While it’s not practical to travel most of the trail during the winter, it’s not officially closed.
 It DOES close temporarily for things like forest fires and broken bridges.
 These closure orders are put in place by the local land agencies and we list them on our trail closures page.